r1k0/kigen/README.rst

 Introduction
 ~~~~~~~~~~~~

+KIGen is a set of 2 commands: kgen and igen.

+**igen uses Genkernel linuxrc and provides the same boot interface as Genkernel does.**

 KIGen for Linux aims at providing first an equal set of features (in Python)
 as Genkernel does for Gentoo as well as a python interface to sys-boot/boot-update.
 Genkernel being a bash script, interfacing it with boot-update is 'tricky' if not insane.